Reflecting upon heritage and what it means to celebrate it

+Hispanic Heritage Month, celebrated annually from Sept.
+15 through Oct.
+15, opens a door to honor Hispanic American serving in all branches of the military.
+This year's theme, "Pioneers of Change: Shaping the Future Together," highlights the achievements of those paving the way for future generations.

-U.S. Army Sgt.
-Steven Perez, an air defense management system operator assigned to Alpha Company, Headquarters and Headquarters Battalion, 34th Infantry Division, stands for a photo in the U.S. Central Command’s area of operations, Aug.
-29, 2024.
-Perez was recently promoted while serving on a deployment overseas.
-(U.S. Army photo by Spc.
-Abbygail Heinen)
+For one Minnesota National Guard Soldier, Sgt.
+Steven Perez, an air defense management system operator assigned to Alpha Company, Headquarters and Headquarters Battalion, 34th Infantry Division “Red Bulls,” Hispanic Heritage Month is a time to reconnect with his heritage and reflect on his family’s journey.

+"Listening to music my grandpa used to play, classic 1940's Mexican music offers me the opportunity to feel connected with my family even from so far away,” said Perez, who is currently deployed to the U.S. Central Command’s area of operations.
+“It’s like a bridge back to my family.”

+Perez believes that knowing and celebrating one's heritage allows individuals to create a deeper connection with their families.
+Hispanic Heritage Month also allows him the space to recognize and reflect on the sacrifices his parents made to provide their family with a better life.

 |Date Taken: